alveflo/hook/README.md

 ## Getting started
 ```
 $ hook init
-$ hook serve
+$ (sudo) hook serve
 ```
 That's basically all there's to it.
+Note that if you're running unix, you might need to run `hook serve` with elevated privileges due to the fs file changes watcher, hence the `sudo`.
 ## Options
 ```